 - The People’s Republic of China, not including the Special Administrative Regions of Hong Kong and Macau

-Attention to visa applicants: You are reminded to apply for your U.S. visa interview well in advance of your traveling plans.
+APPLYING FOR A VISA: You are reminded to apply for your U.S. visa interview well in advance of your traveling plans.
 You should never pay for travel arrangements (e.g., airfare, hotels) without having a visa in your possession.
 The U.S. Consulate General accepts no responsibility if you do so.
 You risk significant financial losses if you ignore this advice.
 Appointment dates and time slots are released by the U.S. Consulate at its sole discretion, depending on the visa types and other criteria.
 Call center agents may not be able to assist you in getting an earlier appointment, when you contact them by telephone or by email.
-Please be sure to review the Apply by Mail option as we find many applicants do not require an interview.
+Please be sure to review the Apply By Mail option as we find many applicants do not require an interview.
 Consulate General Perth prioritizes regular and emergency appointment requests from residents of Western Australia (WA).
 Requests from applicants applying from outside of WA are accommodated on a space available basis.

-Before your interview: Before arriving at a U.S. consulate or embassy, please review the security regulations posted on this site.
-In particular, please be aware that you will not be allowed to enter the consulate or embassy with battery-operated or electronic devices.
+SECURITY REGULATIONS TO ENTER CONSULATE: Before arriving at a U.S. Consulate or Embassy, please review the security regulations posted on this site.
+Please be aware that you will not be allowed to enter the Consulate or Embassy with battery-operated or electronic devices.
 Persons arriving with these devices will be refused entry and risk having their appointments cancelled.
 Please be aware that neither the consulates nor embassy can store electronic devices.
-Please make arrangements to leave electronic devices at home or store them off-site before arriving for your appointment.
+Please plan to leave electronic devices at home or store them off-site before arriving for your appointment.